emanuelefirmani/get-git-english/docs/obiettivo_1.rst

 Target 1: to go back in time
 ############################

-So, if in git everything is tored in a key/value database, there will probably be a way to reference any object in database using its key.
+So, if in git everything is stored in a key/value database, there will probably be a way to reference any object in database using its key.

 In fact it is so.